 For me, customer experience is a journey that never ends.
 The online and eCommerce worlds represent such a competitive space given the low barriers to entry.
 As such, businesses cannot afford to stand still.

-Although the new site is live, we’re still building and optimising the CX all the time.
+Although the new site is live, we’re still building and optimizing the CX all the time.
 We want an experience that speaks truthfully about the Champion brand in ways that no other companies can do.
 Today, you can get any product or service you want at the click of a mouse or the swipe of a phone screen.
 With this instant access to products, the question becomes: how do you create uniqueness in terms of tone of voice, and authenticity?

 Our goal is to nurture past, present and future champion lovers.
 But this is a continuous improvement exercise built by multiple pieces of technology.
 We need to weave a narrative across the physical and virtual worlds so it’s a consistent experience wherever our customers are.
 The competition will never stop, so it’s up to us to be proactive and finetune the experience in new and innovative ways.